Category Archives: Boat reviews

 Seawave

-Positive video reviews have appeared in Europe in recent months, pre-production prototypes dished out to reliable influencers in strong IK markets, but there have been actual purchases too.
+Positive video reviews appeared in Europe in summer 2025, pre-production prototypes dished out to reliable influencers in strong Gumo markets, but there have been actual purchases too.
 Apart from above, currently most reviews seem to be videos in German, but we take what we can get here at IK&P.

-Normally I’d scoot over to Laurent Nicolet’s Rivieres Nature YT channel (French Gumotex importers).
-They’re paddle pros not influencers, who often get new Gumboats early and shoot great vids with minimal chat, showcasing everything from the Gumocatalog from white water to sea with no piece-to-camera exposition.
-But so far they’ve only filmed the revised but still door-wide Swing 1 2025 (also fixed deck; their pics below), though Laurent did announce the Aurion on the French IK forum.
+Normally I’d scoot over to Laurent Nicolet’s Rivieres Nature YT channel (French Gumotex importer).
+They’re paddle pros not influencers, who often got new Gumboats early and shoot great vids with minimal chat, showcasing everything from the Gumocatalog from white water to sea with no piece-to-camera exposition.
+But so far they’ve only filmed the revised but still door-wide Swing 1 (their pics below) and Swing 2 2025, though Laurent did announce the Aurion on the French IK forum in September 2024.
+The discussion did not progress much.

 One chatty German video from ‘RoGa‘ offers an AI-generated English translation – ‘adjustable fruit stand with push valve … for securing pastries‘.
 Good to know, but other segments make sense, and you get a good all-over view of the hull, inside and out, as you do on the garden vid below by Austrian?
 Kayak Kev. (translate ‘closed captions’ to know what’s being said).
 Another vid of his bottom of the page.